jpolton/IoT_microprocessors/README.md

 Pressure streaming projects
 ===========================

 BMP280 streaming pressure through a ESP8266 WiFi Access Point.
 Also include python scripts to GET and stream realtime data using matplotlib.
-Note the ESP8266 was stabilised using a voltage regulator (ADD DETAILS).
+Note the ESP8266 was stabilised using a voltage regulator (3.3V Step-Up Voltage Regulator U1V10F3).
 This project was developed and tested on two boards:
 ESP8266 NodeMCU 1.0 (ESP-12E module) and WeMos D1 R2.
 Each had their own .ino and .py file for development purposes and fiddling with soft variables but they are essentially the same.

 WIRING::